Christina Crowder

 Photo: Lloyd Wolf

-Christina has led workshops and coaching sessions in Europe and North America, and has been on faculty at KlezKanada, Yiddish New York, Klezmer Paris, Yiddish Sumer Weimar, among others.
+Christina has led workshops and coaching sessions in Europe and North America, and has been on faculty at KlezKanada, Yiddish New York, Klezmer Paris, Yiddish Sumer Weimar, Trip To Yiddishland, and Klezmerquerque.

 Research